 4. How to care for plants when organic gardening

-Now you’ve sited your garden, enriched the soil and selected your crops, it’s time to start planting and looking after your garden.
+Now you’ve sited your organic garden, enriched the soil and selected your crops, it’s time to start planting and looking after your garden.

 Pay attention to what your plants need, including watering the roots not the foliage.